 - a.
-We will need two single-point-refueling trucks and one de-fueling truck available for use during our stay. - (1) Normally, we will not refuel our F-16s until after our support aircraft arrives and media/flight line activities are concluded. - (2) Fuel trucks should be in place 30 minutes after our initial arrival. - (3) Post-practice/show refueling will be coordinated for 1 hour after landing through our Maintenance Operation Control representative via phone or radio. - b.
+We will need two single-point-refueling trucks and one de-fueling truck available for use during our stay. - (1) Normally, we will not refuel our F-16s until after our support aircraft arrives and media/flight line activities are concluded. - (2) Fuel trucks should be in place 30 minutes after our initial arrival. - (3) Post-practice/show refueling will be coordinated for 1 hour after landing through our Maintenance Operation Control representative.
+Please have personnel available for refueling from 2 hours prior to our first scheduled takeoff through 3 hours after our last scheduled takeoff of the day. - b.
 We will pay for fuel at military show sites using the DoD fuel card for each respective aircraft.
 Civilian show sites purchasing jet fuel will be reimbursed at the DoD Fuels Contract rate or into-plane price.
 As we only pay for fuel consumed, do not make any guarantees to the vendor.
 If ordering from an Air Force facility, you may have to pay for handling, transportation, and/or storage. - (1) The show site must pay the difference above the into-plane cost. - (2) Costs related to transporting fuel is the responsibility of the show site. - c.
 Fuel Quantities Each aircraft burns approximately 800 gallons of aviation turbine fuel per flight. - (1) Each aircraft will require approximately 800 gallons after our arrival and survey. - (2) A practice flight consumes approximately 4,800 gallons of aviation turbine fuel. - (3) A demonstration flight consumes approximately 4,800 gallons of aviation turbine fuel. - (4) A media flight consumes approximately 900 gallons of aviation turbine fuel. - (5) A standard weekend including 2 practices, 2 demonstrations, and 2 media flights will require approximately 21,000 gallons of aviation turbine fuel. - (6) The support aircraft crew will pay for their own fuel and will require approximately 6,000 gallons. - d.
 Fuel Specifications Acceptable fuels for Thunderbird aircraft include JP-4 (NATO Code F-40), JP-5 (NATO Code F-44), JP-8 (NATO Code F-34), Jet A with military additives (NATO Code F-24); Jet A, Jet A w/Fuel System Icing Inhibitor (FSII), Jet A-1 (NATO Code F-35), Jet A-1 w/FSII, and TS-1 with U.S. military additives.
 Thunderbird fuel must be fuel-lab certified and provided by a certified vendor.
 All fuel must meet respective fuel grade specification, regardless of the type, including FSII limits. - (1) Aviation turbine fuel use limits: - i.
 Solids 4.0 MG/Gal maximum - ii.
 FSII .04-.20% by volume - iii.
 Electrical conductivity shall be 50 700 pS/m - (2) Aviation fuels must pass through two separate filtrations downstream of bulk storage, with at least one filtration being via the aircraft refueling equipment.
 All aviation turbine fuel must contain FSII.